Toyota move to Texas is latest blow to Southern California

 Toyota’s move, which will take place in stages between this summer and the end of 2016, is the latest by a major employer to defect to the Lone Star State from California.
 Toyota has been in California since 1957, when it set up shop at a former Rambler dealership in Hollywood.

-In February, Occidental Petroleum Corp.
-(OXY.N) said it would move from Los Angeles to Houston.
-In 2009, power company Calpine Corp (CPN.N) abandoned San Jose for Houston and in 2006 engineering company Fluor Corp.
-(FLR.N) relocated to the Dallas area from Orange County.
+In February, Occidental Petroleum Corp. said it would move from Los Angeles to Houston.
+In 2009, power company Calpine Corp abandoned San Jose for Houston and in 2006 engineering company Fluor Corp. relocated to the Dallas area from Orange County.

 It’s “sad news,” Torrance mayor Frank Scotto said at a press conference Monday.
 “Toyota has been an integral part of the city.”
 He said his son-in-law works for Toyota, so he faces the prospect of having to travel to Texas to see his daughter and grandchildren.

-Toyota’s decision also means all three of the major Japanese carmakers will have exited the state where they first got their footholds in the United States.
-Nissan Motor Co (7201.T) in 2006 moved most of its operations from Gardena, California, to Franklin, Tennessee, outside Nashville.
-Last year, Honda Motor Co (7267.T) decided to move a number of executives from Torrance to Columbus, Ohio.
+Toyota’s decision also means all three of the major Japanese carmakers will have stepped back from the state where they first got their footholds in the United States.
+Nissan Motor Co in 2006 moved most of its operations from Gardena, California, to Franklin, Tennessee, outside Nashville.
+Last year, Honda Motor Co decided to move a number of executives from Torrance to Columbus, Ohio.

 Perry has made luring businesses from other states a priority, making personal recruiting trips to sell what the Republican touts as a superior business climate, particularly lower taxes.
 California and New York State, both with Democratic governors, have been particular targets for the effort.